Spamalot: Before the show

-A recording encourages members of the audience to "let your cellphones and pagers ring willy-nilly," and comments that they should "be aware there are heavily armed knights on stage that may drag you on stage and impale you."
+A recording encourages members of the audience to "let your cell phones and pagers ring willy-nilly," and comments that they should "be aware there are heavily armed knights on stage that may drag you on stage and impale you."
 This was recorded by Eric Idle.

 Act I

 A historian narrates a brief overview of medieval England.
 In a miscommunication between the actors and the narrator, the actors sing an introductory song about Finland ("Fisch Schlapping Song").
 The Historian returns, irritated, and tells the frolicking Finns that he was talking about England, not Finland.
-The scene immediately changes to a dreary, dark village with penitent monks in hooded robes chanting Latin and hitting themselves with books.
-King Arthur travels the land with his servant Patsy, who follows him around banging two coconut shells together to make the sound of a horse's hooves as Arthur "rides" before him, trying to recruit Knights of the Round Table to join him in Camelot.
-He encounters a pair of sentries who are more interested in debating whether two swallows could successfully carry a coconut than in listening to the king.
+The scene immediately changes to a dreary, dark village with penitent monks in hooded robes chanting Latin and hitting themselves with wooden boards ("Monk's Chant").
+King Arthur travels the land with his servant, Patsy, who follows him around banging two coconut shells together to make the sound of a horse's hooves as Arthur "rides" before him.
+Arthur aims to recruit Knights of the Round Table to join him in Camelot ("King Arthur's Song").
+Arthur and Patsy encounter a pair of sentries who begin debating the probability of finding a coconut in a non-tropical climate.

-Sir Robin, a collector of plague victims, and Lancelot, a large, handsome and incredibly violent man, meet as Lancelot attempts to dispose of the sickly Not Dead Fred.
+Robin, a collector of plague victims, and Lancelot, a handsome and hot-tempered man, meet as Lancelot attempts to dispose of the sickly Not Dead Fred.
 Although a plague victim, the man insists that he is not dead yet and he can dance and sing.
-He completes a dance number, but is soon hit over the head with a shovel and killed by an impatient Lancelot ("He Is Not Dead Yet").
-They agree to become Knights of the Round Table together, Lancelot for the fighting, and Robin for the singing and the dancing.
+He begins performing a dance number, but is soon knocked unconscious with a shovel by an impatient Lancelot ("He Is Not Dead Yet").
+Lancelot and Robin agree to become Knights together; Lancelot wants to fight in battles, and Robin wants to sing and dance professionally.
+Not Dead Fred revives, declaring he will serve as Robin's musician, only to be promptly killed by Lancelot.